CosmWasm/sylvia/MIGRATING.md

 +}
 ```

-`module` attr for macro contract should now point to your contract implemntation
+`module` attr for macro contract should now point to your contract implementation